From Saint-Nom to Poissy through the forests of Marly and Tailles d'Herbelay

 No markings

-(12) At the corner of No. 16, turn left onto Petite Sente des Culezets (be careful to spot this turn).
-The path, which is very narrow, first turns right then left and leads to a street: follow this street to the right and downhill.
+(12) At the corner of No. 16, turn left onto the Petite Sente des Culezets (take care to spot this start).
+The path, which is very narrow, first turns right then left before opening out onto a street: follow this street to the right and downhill.
 At the end, first turn left then right to follow the Petite Sente des Culezets again, which is much wider here.
 At the end, turn left and walk along the cemetery wall.
-You will come to a crossroads at the corner of the cemetery (Poissy prison opposite on the right).
+You’ll reach a crossroads at the corner of the cemetery (Poissy prison opposite on the right).

 Red and yellow + red markings (very rare)

-(13) Cross the crossroads, turn left then right, and go up Avenue Blanche de Castille on the left.
+(13) Cross the junction, turning left then right, and head up Avenue Blanche de Castille on the left.
 Take thefirst right, Avenue Christine de Pisan.
-At the end, turn right and follow Enclos de l'Abbaye.
-After a right turn and then a left turn, go under a porch.
-Further on, at the Toy Museum, go under another porch.
+At the end, turn right and follow the Enclos de l’Abbaye.
+After a right-hand bend followed by a left-hand bend, pass under a gateway.
+Further on, at the Toy Museum, pass under another gateway.

 You will come out onto an avenue; follow it to the left.
 Cross at the first pedestrian crossing, at Rue de la Caserne, and turn left again.
 Take thefirst right, Rue de l’Église, to reach the south entrance of the Collégiale Notre-Dame.

 (14) Retrace your steps and, at the corner of the bell tower porch, turn right and cross a tree-lined square.
 At the end, first turn left then right to cross Rue Saint-Louis at the pedestrian crossing.
-Continue straight ahead on Avenue Meissonier.
-Go under the railway bridge and turn right onto Cours du 14 Juillet.
-Walk along the Seine to the Old Bridge of Poissy (remains on the left).
+Continue straight ahead onto Avenue Meissonier.
+Pass under the railway bridge, then turn right onto Cours du 14 Juillet.
+Follow the Seine to the Vieux Pont de Poissy (ruins on the left).

-Ignore Rue de la Gare on the right and continue for a few dozen metres along the tree-lined bank.
+Ignore Rue de la Gare on the right and continue for a few dozen metres along the tree-lined riverbank.
 Then take the pedestrian crossing on the right, which allows you to cross a wide avenue in two stages.
-Leave the bus station on your left, turn right and head for Poissy station (E).
+Pass the coach station on your left, turn right and head towards Poissy station (E).

 - RER - Line A, towards La Défense and Paris.